andrewlitt/personal-site/content/blog/coulonge/index.md

 ---
 ![River Header](./riverHeader.png)

-_I mean if I make I blog I gotta use it, right?_

 We're planning a trip.
 It's gonna take 10 days.
 This is how we're gonna do it.

 ## Itinerary